Are you just starting with gardening?

 Hence, think about the watering, caring, picking, staking, pruning options, and carrying the plants before deciding on your location.
 When you finally find your spot, you can proceed further.

-Before jumping to the essentials, think about what you want to plant.
+Before jumping to the essentials of the gardening tips for beginners, think about what you want to plant.

 Are you thinking about decorating your yard with beautiful blooming flowers?

 Do you want to grow spices instead to get fresh herbs and elevate your culinary skills, or are you thinking of growing garden-fresh healthy scrumptious vegetables to boost your immunity?

 Whatever you want, paint a picture in your head, decide on your type, and then work accordingly.

 You need to test the texture and quality of your soil before planting the seeds.
 Plants always prefer the soil packed with nutrients and minerals.

 Make sure that you can easily shovel the soil, and it can be ground easily with friction.
 The hard and clay-like features of the soil will be hard for the root growth of your plants.

 In the case of rock-like soil, it should be plowed, and rocks should be removed.

 You might wonder that quality improvement of your soil is kind of difficult work, but I assure you that it is not.